TediusTimmy/BC-DeciCalc/Manuel.md

 Most of the navigation and commands are taken from the Unix tool `sc`.
 The tool `sc` was originally written with `vi` users in mind, and many choices reflect that.
 The color scheme, and that F7 exits, is taken from WordPerfect.

 ### Commands
 * Arrow keys : navigate.
+One can also use the vi keys `hjkl`.
 * Page Up / Page Down : move to the next screen of rows.
+One can also use `JK`.
+* `H` / `L` : move to the next screen of columns.
 * Home : goto cell A1
 * `g` : type in a cell name, then enter, and the current cell cursor will be moved to that cell.
 Note that you cannot see the cell name that you are typing.
 * `<` : start entering a label in this cell.
 Finish by pressing enter.
 (There are no centered or right-justified labels.)